-But for those groups willing to press-through, the value-add is a high performing organization and better IT service delivery.
+But for those groups willing to press through, the value-add is a high-performing organization and better IT service delivery.

-3 Basic Shades: White, Grey and Black
+3 Basic Shades: White, Grey, and Black

-Lets focus for a moment on the title “Shades of DevOps.”
-This title perfectly sums up DevOps because there is no one way of approaching it, however; to make things easy and beneficial we’ll look at 3 basic shades: white, grey and black.
+Let’s focus for a moment on the title “Shades of DevOps.”
+This title perfectly sums up DevOps because there is no one way of approaching it, however; to make things easy and beneficial we’ll look at 3 basic shades: white, grey, and black.

 - White – Dipping your toe into the murky waters but not really ready to get wet.
-Now you can actually say you’re using DevOps but you really aren’t.
+Now you can actually say you’re using DevOps skills but you really aren’t.

 - Grey – Wading in slowly and learning from your mistakes but only going waste deep.
-No real value has been gained except finding the threshold where the pain is too much to bare.
+No real value has been gained except finding the threshold where the pain is too much to bear.

-- Black – Jumping in head first and chaos ensued from clashes between Ops, Engineering and Development tribes.
+- Black – Jumping in headfirst and chaos ensued from clashes between Ops, Engineering, and Development tribes.
 OMG, what have we done?

 All joking aside, in my opinion, DevOps is more of a culture than a methodology, software tool, or even a practice.